-There are extensive, mostly blurred, dirty-brown spots that change into very flat plaques.
-Typical is a leathery, in the intertriginous zones (axillae, groin regions, also neck and neck regions) also verrucous surface of the plaques.
-Complaints are generally not present.
-In the intertriginous areas there is a danger of microbial colonization, which causes an unpleasant mouldy foetus.
+There are extensive, usually blurred dirty-brown spots that merge into very flat plaques.
+Typical is a leathery, in the intertriginous zones (axillae, liver regions, also neck and nape regions) also verrucous surface of the plaques.
+Complaints are usually not present.
+In the intertrigines there is a risk of microbial colonization causing an unpleasant musty foetor (see below Acanthosis nigricans).

 TherapyThis section has been translated automatically.

 Incoming links (9)Acanthosis nigricans, acral; Acanthosis nigricans juvenilis; Adiposity skin changes; Bloom syndrome; Crouzon syndrome; Lelis syndrome; Leprechaunism syndrome; Prader-willi syndrome; Rabson-mendenhall syndrome;